WowWeeLabs/MiP-Android-SDK/README.md

 A list of devices we expect to be compatible is listed [on our website](http://www.wowwee.com/mip/compatibility).

-There is also an [iOS SDK](https://github.com/WowWeeLabs/MiP-iOS-SDK) and [PhoneGap SDK](https://github.com/WowWeeLabs/MiP-PhoneGap-SDK) version available.
+Pre-built official SDKs are also available for [iOS](https://github.com/WowWeeLabs/MiP-iOS-SDK) and also [PhoneGap](https://github.com/WowWeeLabs/MiP-PhoneGap-SDK).

 For information on WowWee products visit: <http://www.wowwee.com>